javguit/fanController.Releases/README.md

 <b>IF THERE'S A TEMP SENSOR, A FAN CONTROL OR AN RPM SENSOR THAT DOESN'T WORK PLEASE REFER THAT TO LHM'S GITHUB</b>.

+## Installation:

+It does not need an installation.
+Just unzip the folder, place it where you want and run the executable.

+## Uninstallation:

+Just close the program and delete the folder.
+Don't forget to remove the autorun option from the settings menu, so the task in the task scheduler gets erased too.

 ## Libraries used:

 The libraries used are: